bibanon/android-development-codex/Motorola-Photon-Q-4G-LTE.md

 After unlocking, it's pretty easy to install a custom recovery and root the phone.
 Just fastboot flash recovery, and then enter recovery and install SuperSU.

-While you can always use TWRP, you might want to try out OpenRecovery, which is capable of using the nice QWERTY Keyboard on the Photon Q 4G LTE.
+While you can always use TWRP, you might want to try out OpenRecovery, which is capable of using a busybox recovery console with the nice QWERTY Keyboard on the Photon Q 4G LTE.

 * [OpenRecovery for Photon Q 4G LTE](http://forum.xda-developers.com/showthread.php?t=2211579) - [Download Link](https://www.dropbox.com/s/9e8zj679wlupcvm/open_recovery_209_25_11_2013.img)
 * [TWRP for Motorola Photon Q 4G LTE](https://goo.im/devs/OpenRecovery/asanti/) - Download the latest version from here.